RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #12

+This morning I woke up from a full 8 hours.
+Again, because of [**Monster Hunter World**](http://www.monsterhunterworld.com/) I didn't go to sleep prior to 8pm, but still woke up with energy.
+My muscles were not as sore today, just my ass... lol.
+But I was able to walk normally which was good.
+When I checked my weight downstairs I was at 245.2... which is awesome.
+I've measured myself at 245, 4 times in the past week so it is safe to say that I've lost 5 pounds.
+WOOT!!!

 ## #11

 Then I had a leftover chef salad for dinner... sure I tacked on a box of pizza